willyeo2/Will-s-LMSC-261-Repository/:Final_Project:/WYeo_Final_Project_Documentation.md

 In the index.html file I included a "video" tag in the "video-container" div of the main page.
 I set the source tag equal to the file location of the video and copied the file into the project folder of my site.
 Next, I uploaded the jpg and png images that I selected in each of my website sections.
 In the "music" section, I got rid of the template graphics and embedded links to my Soundcloud page (which is also in dire need of updating).

 3. The Problems I Faced:

+The main problem I faced was the time crunch due to the heavy workload required by my 491 class.
+Consequently, I wasn't able to get all aspects of my site functional.
+For example, I haven't yet figured out how to get the contact section to work.
+I also plan to get a domain for my site and take it off of my GitHub page.

+A lot of my time was spent getting the graphics to look right using the style sheets, which I felt was important for a creative website.
+One image I had trouble with was the background on the

 4. How I Overcame Them: